What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 Be your support on closing day

 A buyer’s agent is going to work hard to make sure that you get the house you’re interested in buying.
-When closing day finally comes, they’ll offer support and guide you through all of the paperwork (there’s going to be a lot!) and ensure that the transaction goes off without a hitch.
+When the closing day finally comes, they’ll offer support and guide you through all of the paperwork (there’s going to be a lot!) and ensure that the transaction goes off without a hitch.

 Term length